 - Finding ways to discuss adoption with family and friends

 - Knowing your rights

 Where to get information

 Many of us turn to the internet for information.
-There are many thousands of adoption sites available online.
+There are thousands of adoption sites available online.
 Unfortunately, not all of the information is accurate or helpful.
 Adoption laws vary by state so it is important to find information and resources in your own state.
 You should know that some online advertisers will want you to think they are located in your state when in fact they are not.
 Review agency websites to determine if they are licensed in your state or contact the Illinois Department of Child and Family Services (or Indiana Child and Family Services) to obtain a list of licensed agencies.
-Choosing a licensed adoption agency will insure the legitimacy of the service provider.
+Choosing a licensed adoption agency will ensure the legitimacy of the service provider.

 Open Adoption vs. Closed Adoption

 In your research on adoption, you will quickly learn that open adoption is a very popular option.
 What is an open and a closed adoption?

 - Open Adoption – An adoption in which the birth parents have direct contact with the adoptive parents before and after the adoption.
 Contact information, including names, addresses, and phone numbers may be exchanged, and both parties determine the type and frequency of future contact.

 - Closed Adoption – An adoption in which there is little or no direct contact between the birth and adoptive parents.
 An adoption agency or attorney may arrange the adoption, choose the adoptive parents and facilitate the placement of the child.